eprislac/org-gcal-sync/README.md

 # org-gcal-sync
-A Neovim plugin to synchronize Google Calendar events with `org-roam` notes, featuring full bidirectional sync, agenda integration, and backlinks.
+A Neovim plugin to synchronize Google Calendar events with org-mode notes, featuring full bidirectional sync, agenda integration, and optional org-roam backlinks.

 ## Why?

-I've been using orgmode and org-roam a lot lately in Neovim, and I wanted to be able to sync my agenda files.
+I've been using orgmode in Neovim, and I wanted to be able to sync my agenda files.
 Google Calendar is my primary calendar service, so I built this plugin to bridge the gap.
-It allows me to keep my org-roam notes and tasks in sync with my Google Calendar events, ensuring I never miss an important meeting or deadline.
+It allows me to keep my org notes and tasks in sync with my Google Calendar events, ensuring I never miss an important meeting or deadline.

 ---

 ## Features

-- GCal → org-roam notes with `#+title`, `SCHEDULED`, `ROAM_REFS`
+- GCal → org notes with `#+title`, `SCHEDULED`, and optional `ROAM_REFS`
-- org-roam tasks → GCal
+- org tasks → GCal
 - **Appears in `org-agenda`**
-- **Backlinks** to any note mentioning the event
+- **Backlinks** to any note mentioning the event (requires org-roam)
 - **Duplicate-safe** with event ID tracking
 - **Unit tested**
 - **Advanced sync**: Updates and deletions are synchronized bidirectionally